Hophoet/contactapi/README.md

 contactapi
 ===================

-Documentation
+Description
 -------------
-Contactapi is a django project for the contacts management
+Contactapi is a django api project for the contacts management

-# Getting contactapi
+## Getting contactapi

 ### The Easy Way